1.4.32 Internal Control Review Program

 1. The following terms and definitions apply to this program:

-1. Internal Control - Internal control (IC), which is synonymous with management control, is a major part of managing an organization.
+1. Internal control - Internal control (IC), which is synonymous with management control, is a major part of managing an organization.
 IC comprises the plans, methods and procedures used to meet missions, goals, and objectives and in doing so, supports performance-based management.
 IC also serves as the first line of defense in safeguarding assets and preventing and detecting errors and fraud and helps government program managers to achieve desired results through effective stewardship of public resources.
 Internal control systems provide reasonable assurance to achieve effectiveness and efficiency of operations, reliability of financial reporting and compliance with applicable laws and regulations.
-Reference GAO’s Standards for Internal Control in the Federal Government (GAO-14-704G), page 5, for a more comprehensive definition of internal control.
+Reference GAO’s Green Book, page 5, for a more comprehensive definition of internal control.

 2. Internal control review - An internal control review assesses internal controls by analyzing programs, policies and procedures and their efficiency and effectiveness.